un-ts/synckit/.changeset/good-walls-brush.md

 ---
-"synckit": minor
+'synckit': minor
 ---

 feat: add support for `--experimental-strip-types`

-A new ts runner `node`is added:
+Introducing the `node` runner, which will replace `ts-node` as the new default:

-- when running on Node 22 with `--experimental-strip-types` flag enabled via `NODE_OPTIPNS` env or cli args
+- when running on Node 22 with the `--experimental-strip-types` flag enabled via `NODE_OPTIONS` env or cli args
-- or when running on Node 23+ without `--no-experimental-strip-types` flag enabled via `NODE_OPTIPNS` env or cli args
+- when running on Node 22 with the `--experimental-strip-types` flag enabled via `NODE_OPTIONS` env or cli args

-The default ts runner will be `node`.
+- or when running on Node 23+ without `--no-experimental-strip-types` flag enabled via `NODE_OPTIONS` env or cli args

-When enable `node` runner on unsupported versions (<22), an error will be thrown.
+An error will be thrown when attempting to run `node` on unsupported versions (<22).

-On unsupported node versions, the default runner is still be `ts-node` when it's available.
+On unsupported node versions, the default runner remains `ts-node` if available.